Alistair Brownlee congratulates Alex Yee as Team GB notch up medals in Paris

 Around 15 minutes after Yee’s success, Great Britain’s women’s quadruple sculls crew – featuring Hannah Scott, Lola Anderson, Georgie Brayshaw and Lauren Henry – claimed gold in a dramatic race to the line with the Netherlands.

-Earlier on Wednesday, Beth Potter won bronze in the women’s individual triathlon, and Andrea Spendolini-Sirieix and Lois Toulson also came third in the women’s synchronised 10m platform dive.
+Kieran Reilly won silver for Great Britain in the men’s BMX Freestyle final while Beth Potter secured bronze in the women’s individual triathlon, and Andrea Spendolini-Sirieix and Lois Toulson came third in the women’s synchronised 10m platform dive.

 Anderson fulfilled a childhood dream with her gold medal on Wednesday.